You currently do not have any properties in your shortlist.

 Tenancies are granted for a minimum of 6 months, and renewed every 6 or 12 months, although an assured shorthold tenancy can be anything up to three years in length before renewal is necessary if both parties agree.
 If you wish to leave the property, you will need to give one months notice in writing one month prior to the end of the fixed term.

-To reserve a property, you will need to pay a minimum Holding Deposit of £300.
+We take 1 weeks rent to reserve a property.
 The Holding Deposit will be deducted from the total amount you have to pay when you move in to the property.
-(The amount you have to pay when you move in is usually equivalent to the security deposit, one months rent in advance plus administration fee).
+(The amount you have to pay when you move in is usually equivalent to the security deposit, one months rent in advance).

 If the landlord declines to grant the tenancy for any reason, the money would be returned to you.
 However, if you decide not to go ahead with the tenancy, the Holding Deposit will not be refunded